cloudmesh-community/book/chapters/SECTION/SECTION-INCOMING.md

 # [Incoming]{.part}

-THis section contains section, chapters and examples from students that have not yet been integrated in the overall structure of the document.
+This section contains section, chapters and examples from students that have not yet been integrated in the overall structure of the document.
 Please note that we may move them at any time.
 Make sure to sty up to date with the master.